Netflix Book Tag 2017

 Documentaries: a Non-Fiction you would recommend to everyone

 Hmm…I’m really into my Non-Fiction now, but I would probably recommend Girl Up by Laura Bates.
-I love my memoirs too but I feel like that all young girls and even adult females should read this book.
+I love my memoirs too but I feel like all young girls and even adult females should read this book.
 Guys can read it too, of course, but I don’t think dancing vaginas have much interest to them.
 Although they could learn a lot about female biology which wouldn’t go amiss!

 Action & Adventure: a book that is action-packed